kyberdrb/Windows_tutorials/windows_installation_post_installation_and_optimization_guides/WINDOWS_INSTALL_AND_POST_INSTALL_GUIDE.md

     - Sources:
         - https://beebom.com/how-disable-msmpeng-exe-reduce-high-cpu-usage/

-1. Disable `Microsoft Defender` service
+1. Disable `Microsoft Defender` service [not possible the last time I tried it (2023/02/11) - the roll-down menu for selecting service startup type is grayed out]
     1. Reboot the computer into `Safe Mode`
     1. Open `services.msc` as admin.
     1. Double click on service `Microsoft Defender Antivirus Service`